The Corporate Governance Review: France

 A French company may first try to identify its shareholding by providing in its articles of association an obligation to disclose any interests over 0.5 per cent in its share capital or a right to request certain information from the central securities depository (Euroclear France) as to the identity of its shareholders and the size of their shareholdings.

-The directors also have the right to take measures to frustrate an unsolicited offer, provided that such measures are not against the corporate interests of the target company.
+The directors also have the right to take measures to frustrate an unsolicited offer, provided that those measures are not against the corporate interests of the target company.
 As a consequence, the target's board is not required to obtain the prior authorisation of the shareholders before implementing a sale or acquisition of strategic assets, the sale of a block of treasury stocks to a white knight or arranging a counter-offer.

 By way of derogation, the company's articles of association may impose an obligation of neutrality on the management of the target during offer periods.